egoldman15/The-App-Checker-App/README.md

 ## Document Creation
 The App Checker App has the following information on thousands of colleges: official college name, shortened college names, college abbreviations, team name(s), website, and location.
 All of this data is combined in [collegeDataset.csv](https://github.com/egoldman15/The-App-Checker-App/blob/master/document-creation/collegeDataset.csv).
 The other documents in document-creation have individual information.

-The csv files are not organized in columns because the program gets the college info from the full college name (first item).
-This means that the redudancies in some rows are acceptable.
+The csv files are not organized in columns because the program gets the college info from the full college name (the first item in every row).
+Some rows have more columns than others because some colleges have more nicknames, teams, etc. than others.

 ### Running Document Creation Files
 All documents can be created at once using `bigDataset.py`.
 You should run that file in sections by commenting out parts.